wongsingfo/cse234-w25-PA/pa3/README.md

 ### **Collaboration**
-- You can collborate on Part 1, 2 and 3.
+- You can collaborate on Part 1, 2 and 3 (with up to 3 people).
 - You need to finish Part 4 individually, instead of in groups.

 ## How to Submit Your Homework (Important!)